This filter requires keyframes, without keyframes it produces a still image.

-The interface is similar to After Effects time-mapping functions, the vertical keyframe axis represents the frame to display while the horizontal axis is the current moment in time.
+The interface is similar to After Effects time-remapping functions, the vertical keyframe axis represents the frame to display while the horizontal axis is the current moment in time.
 Normal speed playback is a straight diagonal line from 0 at the in point to 100 at the out point.

 Keyframing